365-W/AutoAvatar/README.md

-# autoavatar
+# AutoAvatar
-this library is for automatic generate default avatar based on username.
+AutoAvatar is for automatic generate default avatar based on username.